 Cinema PL mount lenses are expensive.
 When buying a camera, lenses are a big factor.
 Still photography lenses (SLR/DSLR) are way cheaper to buy or rent than Cinema PL Mount lenses however still photography lenses make it a lot harder to pull accurate focus when the subject is moving.
 And while somewhat trivial, they aren’t as consistent between lenses since they are measured in f stops vs t stops.

 Still photography lenses have autofocus while Cinema glass does not.
 Finally, manual still photography lenses (manual meaning you adjust the iris with your hand on the lens) have a solid click between f stops and do not like to be set between hard stops whereas cinema lenses are smooth when opening and closing the iris allowing on the fly changes that don’t shake the camera or make noise.
 One other feature with newer sets of lenses including the ones in the picture below is that they all have the same size casing as far as diameter is concerned.
 This allows the use of the same threaded filter size for the entire set.
-The older cinema prime lenses like the t/1.3 Zeiss Super Speeds are all different sizes making adjustments to camera accessories more common after a lens change.
+With lenses that are all different sizes, having to make adjustments to camera accessories will be more common after a lens change.
 This takes time which is the enemy of a production day.